Travel

 A Day Trip to Oita: Bus Tour Itinerary

-It sounds cliche but when God showered beauty, Oita was wide awake and bathed on it.
+It sounds cliché, but when God showered beauty, Oita was wide awake and bathed in it.
 Located in Kyushu, Oita is the hot spring paradise of Japan with over 4500 hot springs.
-The big cities of Oita, Beppu, and Yufuin are the two largest hot spring areas.
-Fret not if you’re not into bathing for a day trip to Oita will award you the adventure of a lifetime.
+The big cities of Oita, Beppu, and Yufuin are the three largest hot spring areas.
+Fret not if you’re not into bathing, for a day trip to Oita will award you the adventure of a lifetime.

 Day trip to Oita

-It was a bus tour that took four hours, more or less from Nagasaki Station.
-Most of the day-trippers we were with were elders.
-If my memory serves me well, I was the youngest in the group except for the guide who introduced herself as a 21-year old lady.
+It was a bus tour that lasted about four hours from Nagasaki Station.
+Most of the fellow day-trippers were elderly.
+If my memory serves me correctly, I was the youngest in the group, aside from our guide, who introduced herself as a 21-year-old lady.

-I honestly didn’t expect much from this trip.
-Much to my surprise, it turned out great.
-I went home blissful.
-The scenic routes kept playing on my mind from time to time.
-They’re too beautiful I can’t find the right words to express my thoughts.
-Hence, I hope the photos will do the talking well.
+I honestly didn’t expect much from this trip, but to my surprise, it turned out to be great.
+I went home feeling blissful.
+The scenic routes kept replaying in my mind from time to time.
+They were so beautiful that I can’t find the right words to express my thoughts.
+So, I hope the photos will speak for themselves.

 Fruit-picking in Beppu